RedMemories/MongoJustMeatServer/README.md

 # MongoJustMeatServer
-A simple server with CRUD Api that use mongo as storage method
+## A simple server with CRUD Api that use mongo as storage method using Ionic.